 Hyperthermic Intraperitoneal Chemotherapy (HIPEC)

-Patients should consider HIPEC because it has:
+Patients may consider hyperthermic intraperitoneal chemotherapy because it has:

 - Greater effectiveness at killing cancer cells in the abdomen

-Who Is a Candidate for HIPEC?
+Who is a candidate for HIPEC?

-Our HIPEC team is one of the most experienced in the nation, and one of just a few locations that offers the treatment to children and adults.
+Our team is one of the most experienced in the nation, and one of just a few locations that offers the treatment to children and adults.
 The best candidates are those who have been diagnosed with:

 - Appendix cancer